Kotmin/TeachingMaterials/README.md

 # TeachingMaterials
-An orderly collection of materials developed by me
+Filled collection of materials developed by me